kotehchka/Virused-safety-/README.md

-virused no trojan pranked frends super 😁
+ no trojan pranked frends super 😁